-Perhaps your reason could be that you want to live until 100 (which is actually Rob’s goal, who focuses on longevity).
+Perhaps your reason could be that you want to live until 100.
 Or you want to be able to run and play with your grandchildren.
 Goals that are close to the heart are more likely to motivate.

 You also need to set short-term goals for yourself.
 Your short-term goals should be building blocks that support your long-term goal.
 A short term goal could be:

 - I will make all of my own lunches for work this week

 - I will take a 30-minute walk after dinner every night this week